solrachix/cra-template-solrachix-typescript/README.md

 - `yarn lint` - lints project files according to eslint rules, see below.
 Typical use case: continuous integration environments, Travis, CircleCI, etc.

 - `yarn fix` - same as `yarn lint`, but also fixes errors, when possible.
 Typical use case: local development environment, git hooks.

-Due to CRA template limitations (we can change only `scripts` and `dependencies` inside generated `package.json`) all configuration is done by adding config files where possible.

 ## :rocket: Technologies
 This project was developed with the following technologies: